People quote Albert Einstein a lot. That’s absolutely fine. He said lots of profound things and there are far worse people you could be quoting.

 I’ll be brief on this one.
 Women can easily promote the message that Science is for women…by being a woman.
 Men need to work a little harder to emphasise the role of women in Science.
 I’m not saying male Science teachers need to have the name of some great female pioneer thrown into every lesson at random.
 I’m just saying be mindful that you’re a man in a male-dominated field, with a high male uptake and a lot of girls automatically lacking confidence in it.
 Just…be aware of that.

 There are other things which could and should be done to solve this problem.
-I’ve ignored outright sexism in the lab and workplace because that’s easier to spot and other people write about it better.
-Obviously men shouldn’t make misogynistic comments, harass women sexually or only value them for their looks.
-Well…durr!
+I’ve ignored outright sexism in the lab because that’s easier to spot and other people write about it better.
+Obviously men shouldn’t make misogynistic comments, harass women sexually or only value them for their looks…duh.

 I genuinely believe the best thing for civilization is Scientific education for all.
-So let’s get more girls into Science because it will be good for Science and, therefore, the human race…which contains both women and men.
+So let’s get more girls to feel they have a shot at getting into Science because it will be good for Science itself and, therefore, the human race…which contains both women and men.

 Solvay conference recolourised: Sanna Dullaway

 Ellie Arroway: Reel Life Wisdom

 Bernadette from The Big Bang Theory: Worn on TV